-Knowing the key differences between these frameworks, which one – Ruby on Rails vs Django – should you choose for your project development?
+Knowing the key differences between these frameworks, which one – Django vs RoR– should you choose for your project development?
 Here’s a simple yet structured table that helps to evaluate the advantages of each and come up with your ideal option.

 What Are Django and Ruby on Rails Used For?

 Once you’ve covered the basic differences between the two backend frameworks, let’s find out when to use each.
 With years of experience working within software development scope, Uvik’s experts have researched the typical use cases for Django and Ruby on Rails.

 Django framework is mainly used to develop robust, large-scale web applications, websites, and massive databases with the use of modern technologies and solutions such as Artificial Intelligence (AI) or Machine learning (ML).